welch/tdigest/README.md

 This javascript implementation is based on a reading of the paper, with some boundary and performance tweaks.

-###changes since 0.0.4:
-**API Overhaul:**
+**changes in 0.1.0:**

+Discrete mode: when a TDigest is created with delta=false, the sample distribution is treated as discrete.
+TDigest behavior is disabled, differing samples are never merged (they needn't even be numeric), and percentiles are reported as nearest exact data values rather than interpolated.

+Digest: distribution digest structure.
+Starts in exact histogram (discrete) mode, remains in exact mode for reasonable numbers of distinct values as sample size inreases, and automatically switches to TDigest mode for large samples that appear to be from a continuous distribution.

+Renamed quantile() -> p_rank(), Percentile Rank.

+percentile() and p_rank() now accept arrays or singleton arguments.

+**changes in 0.0.7:**

+A `grunt dist` task has been added to create a UMD-wrapped version of tdigest and dependencies for importing as a standalone module in client-side javascript.

+bugfixes and speed improvements.

+**changes in 0.0.5:**

+API Overhaul:
 * asArray() -> toArray()
 * redigest() -> compress()
 * digest() -> push()
 * pushing an array no longer triggers compression

 bugfixes and speed improvements.

-A `grunt dist` task has been added to create a UMD-wrapped version of tdigest and dependencies for importing as a standalone module in client-side javascript.

 quickstart
 ------------